 Performance thresholds for these standards are determined tri-annually based on comparison of any given route to similar service.
-A description of the process for using these fixed route performance measures is in Section VI.
-Service Monitoring and Ridership Data Reporting.
+A description of the process for using these fixed route performance measures is in Chapter 11, "SERVICE MONITORING & RIDERSHIP DATA REPORTING" (page 29).

 The performance measures discussed under Route Productivity are calculated for the entire system and then organized by type of service.
-The measures of performance will be calculated separately for Core, Lifeline, Supporting Local, Peak Hour Only, and Small Vehicle service.
+The measures of performance will be calculated separately for...

+- Core

+- Lifeline

+- Supporting Local

+- Peak Hour Only

+- Small Vehicle service

 If a route is categorized as a 'Core' route it will be compared against the average of the other 'Core' routes.